-Section 3 - On-going Preservation and Maintenance (P&M) Activities (2018-2019)
+Section 3 - On-going Preservation and Maintenance (P&M) Activities (2020-2021)

-Due to staffing reductions over the years, we no longer have the luxury of separate dedicated preservation and maintenance (P&M) crews.
+Due to staffing reductions over the years, we no longer have the luxury of separate preservation and maintenance (P&M) crews.
 Our remaining preservation staff of two full-time employees is routinely tasked with basic maintenance duties.
-We make use of various professional construction contractors and occasionally volunteers and concessionaires to offset maintenance demands, thereby freeing up the preservation staff for the more time consuming and demanding tasks.
-In spite of these efficiencies preservation tasks are often overshadowed, or delayed, by the more immediate demands of basic maintenance and health and safety concerns.
+We make use of various professional construction contractors and occasionally volunteers and concessionaires to offset maintenance demands, thereby freeing up the preservation staff for more time consuming and demanding tasks.
+Despite these efficiencies' preservation tasks are often overshadowed, or delayed, by the more immediate demands of basic maintenance and health and safety concerns.